Effective Strategies for Coping with Holiday Stress

 Plan Ahead and Set Realistic Expectations

-Planning can reduce last-minute chaos and help you feel more in control.
+Planning can significantly reduce last-minute chaos and help you feel more in control.
 Here are some ways to plan effectively:

 Create a budget for gifts, food, and activities to avoid overspending